keptn-contrib/artifacthub/jmeter/0.3.0/README.md

 ### Step 3: Make sure your project is set up properly with the right tasks.

-While technically not part of the installation instructions, it is worthwhile to mention the coupling between Keptn's shipyard file, and the respective Cloud Event Types configured for Job Executor.
+While technically not part of the installation instructions, it is worthwhile to mention the coupling between the Keptn shipyard file, and the respective Cloud Event Types configured for Job Executor.

-In example, you should have a monitoring provider (e.g,.
-Prometheus) configured already for `evaluation` tasks.
-In addition, your shipyard should contain at least one stages with a `delivery` sequence.
+For example, you should already have a monitoring provider (e.g,.
+Prometheus) configured for `evaluation` tasks.
+In addition, your shipyard should contain one or more stages with a `delivery` sequence.
 Last but not least, the example below also contains a `deployment` step.
 You can skip this, and just adapt the `JSERVER_URL` in the job-executor config below.

 Example:
 ```yaml